epournaras/EPOS/README.md

 After running, results are shown in `output` directory.
 You can also set the types of outputs in `epos.properties`.

-The results of hard constraints show in the file named "hard-constraint-violation.csv", from which you can find the violation as iteration increases ("1" is violated, "0" is not violated).
+The results of hard constraints show in the file named `output/hard-constraint-violation.csv`, from which you can find the violation as iteration increases ("1" is violated, "0" is not violated).

 For more information of EPOS, you can read the EPOS-Documentation from [here](https://github.com/epournaras/EPOS-Documentation).